tyconsulting/blog.tyang.github.io/_posts/2014-04-23-using-computers-health-service-watchers-groups-management-group-containing-clusters.md

     &lt;/Discoveries&gt;
   &lt;/Monitoring&gt;
 [/source]
-Once the additional &lt;MembershipRule&gt; segement is added to the GroupPopulator module, all windows clusters will be shown as child groups for both my custom defined group and the “Windows Clusters” group:
+Once the additional &lt;MembershipRule&gt; segement is added to the GroupPopulator module, all windows clusters will be shown as child groups for both my custom defined group and the "Windows Clusters" group:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/04/SNAGHTML67d6784.png"><img style="display: inline; border: 0px;" title="SNAGHTML67d6784" src="http://blog.tyang.org/wp-content/uploads/2014/04/SNAGHTML67d6784_thumb.png" alt="SNAGHTML67d6784" width="489" height="471" border="0" /></a>

-Lastly, if you are updating a existing group, don’t forget to change the display name to something like “Computers, Clusters and Health Service Watchers Group” :)
+Lastly, if you are updating a existing group, don’t forget to change the display name to something like "Computers, Clusters and Health Service Watchers Group" :)